aryash19/to-do-List/README.md

 # to-do-List

-Here I am making a simple to do list weeb app .
+Here I am making a simple to do list web app .
 I used the Html, Css and Js to make this .